Frequently Asked Questions about Gene Editing

 What is gene editing?

 Gene editing encompasses a suite of technologies designed to intentionally alter predetermined DNA sequences in the genome and result in precise, targeted insertions, deletions or other changes for genetic improvement.
-The Responsible Use of Gene Editing in Agriculture framework was developed with non-transgenic applications in mind.
+The Framework for Responsible Use of Gene Editing in Agriculture was developed with non-transgenic applications in mind.

 What are the benefits of gene editing?